nicolasbarra/tldr/README.md

     - Found in src/dp
 - Code for GUI
     - Found in src
-- Code for Data Analysis
+- Code for data analysis
     - Found in src
 - ipynb versions of QC and AG
     - Found in src/ipynb